-If you check the WPA /WPA2 - Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20.
+If you check the WPA/WPA2 radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20

-- Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
+- Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server.

+- Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - > WPA-PSK/WPA2-PSK Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+Enter 0 to disable the update. - WPA-PSK/WPA2-PSK It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
 The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA-PSK/WPA2-PSK - Personal (Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-21.
+If you check the WPA-PSK/WPA2-PSK radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-21.

-- PSK Passphrase You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
+PSK Passphrase - You can enter a Passphrase between 8 and 63 characters.
+Group Key Update Period - Specify the group key update interval in seconds.
 The value should be 30 or above.
 Enter 0 to disable the update.